ahm4dx1/WEB-SEO-Scraper/README.md

 # WEB-SEO-Scraper 🚀

-A Python tool to scrape website data, extract SEO insights, and gather social media/contact details.
+A Python tool to scrape website data, extract SEO insights, and gather social media or contact details.

 ## 📌 Features
 - ✅ Extracts emails, phone numbers, and social media links from websites